khookh/zenvallei/playground/ndvi/README.md

 playground/ndvi/.venv/Scripts/python.exe -m pip install -e "playground/ndvi[dev]"
 ```

-Then open this folder in VS Code, open `01_halle_ndvi_2020_2021.ipynb`, choose `playground/ndvi/.venv/Scripts/python.exe` as the kernel and run the cells.
 Dependencies and their exact versions are declared in `pyproject.toml`; no project launcher is required.

 ## Copernicus credentials